 In August 2019, the Victorian Government asked us to prepare advice on how to address issues of competition, system-level resilience, service quality and greater transparency in the waste and resource recovery sector.

-We have been asked to provide initial confidential high-level options for the design of a regulatory regime for the waste and recycling sector to address issues of competition, service quality and transparency.
-We will provide this advice by mid-October 2019.
+We have provided initial confidential high-level options for the design of a regulatory regime for the waste and recycling sector to address issues of competition, service quality and transparency.

 Issues facing the waste and resource recovery sector